m-riley04/react-native-expo-basics/README.md

    pnpm install
    ```

-2. Start the app with:
+2. Build and start the app with:

    ```bash
    pnpm start